pristinsky1/DSC180A_Viasat_Project/README.md

 In this repository, we have created a machine learning model in order to classify whether a dataset of network stats collected while using a VPN contains streaming or not streaming.

-In order to run this model on your own network_stats dataset.
+In order to run this model on your own network_stats dataset, follow the steps below.

 ## Allowing Reproduction Instructions